KimMatt/RLbook2020-exercises/Ch_11_Off_Policy_Approx/exercises.md

 Code is in baird.py

-What's interesting is if we treat this problem as an episodic problem, by having no discount rate and $r-\bar{r}$ we do see the weights converge.
+What's interesting is if we treat this problem as a continuous problem by having no discount rate and $r-\bar{r}$ we do see the weights converge.
 The values all converge to the same value too.
 This is consistent with what we learned earlier about the differential values converging to a value that has an arbitrary offset.

 ![](./figs/ex11_2.png)